 At each event, introduce yourself to the host and fellow attendees.
 Consider asking “how long have you been coming to this group’s events?” to get people talking.
 Keep in mind that events are often designed to be casual and unscripted.
 They may or may not measure up to your expectations and comply with your preferences.
 If you have concerns, express them directly to the event host or a member of the leadership team.
 Most importantly, relax and have fun.

-Afterwards, consider rating the event and venue, posting a comment, and telling folks you enjoyed seeing them via Meetup tools.
+Afterward, consider rating the event and venue, posting a comment, and telling folks you enjoyed seeing them via Meetup tools.

 How to Gather People and Keep Your Sanity as an Organizer

 Running a Meetup group is fulfilling.
 The beautiful and compelling aspect of a group is that you can make friends and build a network based on an interest or purpose that transcends demographic and other differences.
-But unless you set boundaries, serving as group organizer can be exhausting.
+But unless you set boundaries, serving as a group organizer can be exhausting.
 The diversity of people may mean that communication styles vary as do expectations.

 Be clear about your vision for the group and its events.
 Pay attention to the group description, prompts for new members, and opening letters.
 Set appropriate expectations of the group, its activities, and its members.
 Plan and host fun, relevant, and inspiring events.